Azure-Samples/MachineLearningSamples-tdsp/docs/how-to-use-tdsp-in-azure-ml.md

 ## Things To Note *Before* Creating A New Project
 These are the things you should keep in mind *before* creating a new project:
-* Project and its contents are required to be less 25 Mb in size (except the contents in the 'docs' folder).
-This includes code and sample_data, and other files/folders in the project root directory.
+* Contents (other than what is there in the 'docs' folder) are required to be less than 25 Mb in size.
+This includes code, and sample_data.
 The project is intended to have small files to facilitate execution and version control in Azure Machine Learning.
 * The Sample\_Data folder is only for small data files (less than 5 Mb) with which you can test your code or do early development.
 * Storing files such as Office Word, PowerPoint etc. can increase the size of Docs folder substantially.
 Find a [SharePoint](https://products.office.com/en-us/sharepoint/collaboration), or other collaborative resource to store such files.
 * For handling large files and outputs in Azure Machine Learning, read [this](http://aka.ms/aml-largefiles).